We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Stomach ulcer symptoms often change over time and can be difficult to spot.

 Dietary changes can help prevent stomach ulcers from developing.

 People at risk of stomach ulcers should include more of the following nutrients in their diet:

-- Fruits and vegetables: Eating a variety of fruits and vegetables is key to a healthy digestive tract lining.
+- Fruit and vegetables: Eating a variety of fruit and vegetables is key to a healthy digestive tract lining.
 These foods are rich in antioxidants, inhibit acid secretion, and contain cytoprotective and anti-inflammatory properties.
-A 2017 study advises that these are all important factors for preventing and treating ulcers.
+A 2017 study states that these are all important factors for preventing and treating ulcers.

 - Fiber: Diets high in soluble dietary fiber reduce the risk of developing stomach ulcers.

 - Probiotics: Food that contains active bacterial content, such as probiotic yogurt, can help reduce a Helicobacter pylori (H. pylori) infection.
 Probiotics have been shown to slightly improve symptoms of indigestion and the side effects of antibiotics.

 - Vitamin C: This powerful antioxidant may be effective in helping eradicate H. pylori, especially when taken in small doses over an extended period.
 Fruit, legumes, and vegetables, such as oranges and tomatoes, contain high levels of vitamin C.

 However, for the most effective outcome, instead of relying only on a diet, it is important to follow dietary recommendations alongside a treatment plan.

 The two main causes of ulcers of the stomach and the small intestine are H. pylori bacteria and a class of pain relievers called nonsteroidal anti-inflammatory drugs (NSAIDs).